 To delete the app on the iPhone, follow the below steps:

-Step 1: To start with, lightly touch and then, hold the app you would like to delete until all app icons start to jiggle.
+Step 1: First, touch lightly and then hold the app you would like to delete until all app icons start to jiggle.

 Now, you can go to the App Store and re-install the app by downloading it again on your device.
 This will probably help you to fix the “app isn’t responding” problem.

-What if all the above solutions fail to fix “iPhone apps not working on iOS 13/13.2” problem for you?
+What if all the above solutions fail to fix the “iPhone apps not working on iOS 14” problem for you?
 Then, you will be glad to know that there are still some possible ways to help you come out of the problem.
-Let’s give a look at them:
+Let’s look at them:

 4.1- Fix App Not Opening without Data Loss:

 With the help of Dr.Fone - System Repair (iOS), you can resolve app problems caused by system issues without any data loss.
-In fact, the software is powerful enough to fix several iOS system issues such as boot loop, Apple logo, etc. The best part of the software is that it provides support for every iPhone, iPad, and iPod touch models and it supports iOS latest version.
+The software is powerful enough to fix several iOS system issues such as boot loop, Apple logo, etc. The best part of the software is that it provides support for every iPhone, iPad, and iPod touch models and it supports iOS latest version.

 Just download Dr.Fone - System Repair (iOS), and once installed it on your computer, follow the below guide:

 Step 1: To start with, run the software on your computer and connect your device to the computer using a digital cable.
 Then, select the “System Repair” module from the main interface.

 Step 2: Once you select your system version, the software will begin with downloading an appropriate firmware package to fix your device iOS system.